 Equal Opportunities Equal opportunities is about ensuring that every member of the school community is regarded as being of equal worth and importance, irrespective of culture, race, gender, sexual orientation, learning abilities, sensory or physical impairment, social class or lifestyle; it is about recognising differences, meeting individual needs and taking positive action, so that everyone has equal access to the educational opportunities offered by the school; it is also about regularly monitoring that each child has the opportunity to achieve.
 All staff and governors are aware of the Equality Act and Disability Discrimination Act and are aware of their responsibilities in respect to this.
-There is a Racist incident book kept in the Headteacher's office to record any serious incidents and all bullying is recorded on CPOMS
+Any racist or bullying incidents are recorded electronically on CPOMS.
+Racist incidents are reported on IRIS (Racist Incident Reporting and Recording System).